Sustainability at Brandfuel

-- New materials only if none of the above are available or suitable and procured carefully again to minimise impact
+- Use new materials only if none of the above are available or suitable, and to procure them carefully to minimise impact; and to

-For over a decade we have established a strong working relationship with Google, a company with high ethical standards and influential sustainability efforts.
-Adopting a circular economy approach, Google is highly passionate about making smart use of the Earth’s resources; creating products with the planet and people in mind.
+For more than a decade we have established a strong working relationship with Google, a company with high ethical standards and a strong commitment to sustainability.
+Having adopted a circular economy approach, Google is passionate about making smart use of the Earth’s resources – creating products with the planet and people in mind.

-Similar to Google, our core focus is on solutions that allow us to refuel and regenerate.
-One example of this is our Upcycled Stand; a sustainable construction almost entirely made up of recycled and upcycled materials.
-This modular stand is made out of wooden pallets, crushed up car parts, and metal from an old wartime barn.
-Since creation, the stand has been reused for four various functions: EGU; Living Planet Symposium; Greentech Festival and COP25.
+Like Google, our core focus is on solutions that allow us to refuel and regenerate.
+One example of this is our Upcycled Stand; a sustainable construction made almost entirely of recycled and upcycled materials.
+This modular stand is constructed from wooden pallets, crushed-up car parts, and metal from a wartime barn.
+The stand has already been reused for four functions: EGU; Living Planet Symposium; Greentech Festival and COP25.
 So where’s the sustainable stand now?
-It’s currently being stored, ready to be used again when required.
+It’s being stored, ready to be used again when required.

-At the World Economic Forum (WEF) 2020, many of our clients had strong sustainability initiatives that played into the theme of ‘Stakeholders of a Cohesive and Sustainable World’.
-Our projects concentrated on sourcing recycled materials, reducing food waste and building designs that can be stored and reused for WEF 2021.
+At WEF 2020, many of our clients presented strong sustainability initiatives that played into the theme of “Stakeholders of a Cohesive and Sustainable World”.
+Our projects for them concentrated on sourcing recycled materials, reducing food waste and building designs that could be stored for reuse.

-To ensure carbon neutrality we have partnered with Trees For Future; an organisation that plants trees by the number of carbon emissions we use for our flights.
+To ensure carbon neutrality, we have partnered with Trees For Future - an organisation that plants trees to offset the carbon emissions produced by our flights